 Individual decals may be affixed, and the body may be decorated at the teams discretion, but the vehicle must have a 3 cm. square space/panel on each side and the bottom that is left undecorated for the Sprint number decal (provided by the race committee).

 The material for the body of the car can be any type of light material.

 An eyelet (see examples below) must be attached to the bottom of the car (our example is on the bottom front of the chassis, however any placement on the vehicle is okay).
 A guide wire, 1 cm.(+/- .5cm) from the surface of the track, will go through the eyelet, serve as the steering mechanism, and keep the car in its lane.
 The vehicle must be easily removable from the guide wire, without disconnecting the guide wire.
 This is the only allowable method of steering the car.
 No radio control is permitted in Junior Solar Sprint cars.
-Lane changing/crossing will result in disqualification.
+Lane changing/crossing will result in a DNF for that run.

 The vehicle must be safe to contestants and spectators (i.e. no sharp edges, projectiles, etc).